bzvnr/Renumber-Textile-References/README.md

 * all references are placed under the *referenceSection*, regardless of where they are located in the <textarea>

 The program can be used and customized offline by downloading it from GitHub.

-## Use Instructions

-The script can be used without downloading via [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
-See [Configuration](./#configuration) for customization details.

 ### ReferenceSection Instructions